 Competitive priority preference will be given to those applicants who seek to create a brick-and-mortar charter school for students who are educationally disadvantaged, including the following: 1) students with disabilities and English language learners, 2) underserved minority student subgroups (African American, Native American, Hispanic) and 3) students residing in poverty-stricken areas.

-OPSRC will regularly post information about the grant, including budgets and applications, on this webpage.
+OPSRC will regularly post information about the grant, on this webpage.